Vegan Raw Cuisine

 While focusing on your calcium intake, it’s equally important to ensure you’re incorporating ample plant-based proteins into your raw food diet to maintain muscle health and energy levels.
 Lean on unprocessed foods like tofu and tempeh—they’re versatile and can be marinated or seasoned to suit your taste.
 Don’t forget about legumes; adding a variety of beans to your salads and wraps can significantly boost your protein intake.

-See also Mastering Raw Food Diet Dining Out: 15 Tips
+See also Boosting Mental Health With Raw Food Diet

 Nuts and seeds aren’t just for snacking; they’re nutritional powerhouses that offer protein along with healthy fats.
 Sprinkle hemp seeds on your morning fruit bowl or blend chia seeds into smoothies for an easy protein fix.
 Experiment with sprouted grains, too.
 Pseudo-grains such as quinoa can be soaked and added to dishes for their high protein content.